michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 In *failover*, one of the followers needs to be promoted to be the new leader, clients needs to be reconfigured to send their writes to the new leader, and other followers need to start consuming data changes from the new leader.
 Steps:

-1. *Determine the leader has failed*: usually becuase it is timing out.
+1. *Determine the leader has failed*: usually by checking if it has timed out.
 1. *Choose a new leader*: election process or appointed via a *controller node*.
+Try to choose most-up-to-date.
 This is a consensus problem.
 1. *Reconfigure the system to use the new leader*: Clients need to send write requests to new leader.
 The old leader (if it returns) must be forced to become a follower.

 Things that can go wrong in failover: